hyteoo/Geeetech-i3-A-Pro/README.md

 I try to keep the config up to date, for earlier versions, check the revision history.

 # Installation, flashing
-* Get latest version of Arduino (tested with 1.8.3 but latest one should work fine)
+* Get the latest version of Arduino (tested with 1.8.3 but latest one should work fine)
-* First get the official Marlin release from here: https://github.com/MarlinFirmware/Marlin/releases
+* Get the official Marlin release from here: https://github.com/MarlinFirmware/Marlin/releases
 * Download config files from this repo and overwrite the ones in the Marlin firmware
 * Get the U8glib library from here: https://github.com/olikraus/U8glib_Arduino/releases.
 Currently latest version 1.19.1 works fine